 - Property from a divorce decree or settlement agreement

 - Death benefits

-- Proceeds from a life insurance policy
+- Life insurance policy proceeds

-3. No Limitations on Your Amount of Debt
+3. No Limitations on Your Debt Amount

 Unlike Chapter 13 bankruptcy, Chapter 7 bankruptcy rules do not impose a limit on the amount of debt you can have.